HuberAdrian/selfmade_gh_copilot/README.md

 - One large CSS file instead of multiple small
 - Export multiple (similar) Components from one .js file, e.g. subdirectories

+### !Important!
+I changed the links for my website, if you want to host it yourslf, you might want to change the "homepage": "https://adrian-huber.org/Copilot" in the package,json file